Finteckinfo/FinERP/frontend/README.md

-# FinERP Frontend
+# FinPro Frontend

-This is the frontend application for FinERP, a blockchain-based ERP system.
+This is the frontend application for FinPro, a blockchain-based ERP system.

 For complete project documentation, see the main [README.md](../README.md) in the project root.